akkadotnet/Akka.Persistence.Sql/README.md

 # Akka.Persistence.Linq2Db

-A Cross-SQL-DB Engine Akka.Persistence plugin with broad database compatibility thanks to Linq2Db.
+A High Performance, Cross-SQL-DB Engine Akka.Persistence plugin with broad database compatibility thanks to [Linq2Db](https://linq2db.github.io/), a fast Micro-ORM that provides a type-safe DSL for SQL Databases.

-This is a Fairly-Naive port of the amazing akka-persistence-jdbc package from Scala to C#.
+This is a port of the amazing akka-persistence-jdbc package from Scala to C#.

 Please read the documentation carefully.
 Some features may be specific to use case and have trade-offs (namely, compatibility modes)

 ## Status

-- Usable for basic Read/Writes
+- Journal Support
 - Implements the following for `Akka.Persistence.Query`:
     - IPersistenceIdsQuery
     - ICurrentPersistenceIdsQuery